mbasaglia/glaxnimate/docs/docs/contributing/code/model_objects.md

     GLAXNIMATE_ANIMATABLE(float, my_animated, 0.3)

 public:
-    // Use the base class constructor ObjectBase adds this typedef for convenience using Ctor::Ctor;
+    // Use the base class constructor
+    using Object::Object;

     // Overriding this allows a translated name to be shown in the UI QString type_name_human() const override { return tr("My New Object"); }